 Refrain, if possible, from executing DML transactions on the source object (or any of its children) until after the cloning operation completes.

-If this isn’t possible, prior to starting cloning, set
+If this is not possible, prior to starting cloning, set

 DATA_RETENTION_TIME_IN_DAYS=1for all tables in the schema (or database if you are cloning an entire database).
 Once the operation completes, remember to reset the parameter value back to